 So, just to see how that pans out, I bring up my second sentence and rotate it 180º, to see whether it could fit in the gaps of the first.
 Much of the process in SK is trying possibilities until you hit on something you can work with—in time that becomes streamlined as you come to instinctively ignore directions that would lead to a dead end.

 I colour the individual words so I can see better, position the top sentence so there's no clash, try to fill the gaps with the dots I hadn't included so far...
 An obvious problem is the difference in length which I spotted earlier.

 Step 4: Solving Length Disparity

 I already know there's nothing I can compress to solve this, so it's time to try some directional changes.
 I rotate the word on the far left to see if that would help.
-This has potential, as filling the remaining gaps would not be difficult, and as for the circled letters, which stick out so badly, I can swap them both for a form that will be flush with the rest of the line—that's why I've been ignoring them so far.
+This has potential, as filling the remaining gaps wouldn't be difficult, and as for the circled letters, which stick out so badly, I can swap them both for a form that'll be flush with the rest of the line—that's why I've been ignoring them so far.

-In the meanwhile I have decided there would be far too many diacritic dots if I included them all (21, to be exact), so I make a decision that is only appropriate for this specific text: I will only include the dots that belong to the letter Qâf ق (which appears four times), since these two lines are about this letter.
+In the meanwhile I have decided there would be far too many diacritic dots if I included them all (21, to be exact), so I make a decision that's only appropriate for this specific text: I'll only include the dots that belong to the letter Qâf ق (which appears four times), since these two lines are about this letter.
 This way, I can enjoy the visual interest that dots bring, while making Qâf stand out in the design, which makes sense here.

 Step 5: Trying Something Else